Coder-RD/Java_Challenge/README.md

 ### 🎯 Learning Outcome

-Through this challenge, I practiced how to:
+Through this challenge, I practiced:

-- Work with Java `Map`.
+- Working with Java `Map`.
-- Use `HashMap` for key-value storage.
+- Using `HashMap` for key-value storage.
-- Insert and retrieve values.
+- Inserting and retrieving values.
-- Search for keys.
+- Searching for keys.
-- Use `containsKey()`.
+- Using `containsKey()`.
-- Use `get()`.
+- Using `get()`.
-- Process multiple queries.
+- Processing multiple queries.
-- Improve collection-based problem-solving skills.
+- Improving collection-based problem-solving skills.

 ### 📂 Files Added